LoveCrafts

 About LoveCrafts

-LoveCrafts founders realized that from the very beginning, and so LoveCrafts’ tech stack included the Magento platform to serve the commerce, the Bespoke to serve the community and content delivery aspects, and - to cover it all - the frontend which communicates with these two backends via API.
-Given that, it is safe to say, that LoveCrafts was familiar with the headless approach in building eCommerce systems long before the term kicked off a media frenzy.
+LoveCrafts' tech stack included the Magento platform to handle commerce, Bespoke to serve the community and content delivery aspects, and - to encompass it all - the frontend that communicates with these two backends via API.
+Given this, it is safe to say that LoveCrafts was familiar with the headless approach in building eCommerce systems long before the term became a media sensation.

 It was not one piece in the architecture that decided what the rest should look like.
 We established the general assumption that we want to remain with separated concerns, and - based on that - we started looking for a platform able to provide us with what we needed.